Causal discovery in heavy-tailed models: Discussion and future work

 In several real-world phenomena, the causal mechanisms between the variables appear more clearly during extreme events.
-At the same time, there are situations where the causal relationship in the bulk of the distribution differs from the structure in the tails.
+Moreover, there are situations where the causal relationship in the bulk of the distribution differs from the structure in the tails.
 We have introduced an algorithm, named extremal ancestral search (EASE), that is shown to consistently recover the causal order of a DAG from extreme observations only.
 EASE has the advantage of relying on the pairwise causal tail coefficient, and therefore it is computationally efficient.
-Besides, our algorithm can deal with the presence of hidden confounders and it performs well for small sample sizes and high dimensions.
-The EASE algorithm is robust to model misspecifications, such as nonlinear relationships in the bulk of the distribution, and monotone increasing transformations applied marginally to each variable.
+In addition, our algorithm can deal with the presence of hidden confounders and performs well for small sample sizes and high dimensions.
+The EASE algorithm is robust to model misspecifications, such as nonlinear relationships in the bulk of the distribution, and strictly monotone increasing transformations applied marginally to each variable.

 This work sheds light on a connection between causality and extremes, and thereby opens new directions of research.
 In particular, it might be interesting to study the properties of the causal tail coefficient under more general conditions.
-This includes high-dimensional settings where the dimension grows with the sample size, more general SCMs where the functional relations between the variables can be nonlinear, and weaker settings where the noise variables have different tail indices.
+This includes high-dimensional settings where the dimension grows with the sample size, more general SCMs where the functional relations between the variables can be nonlinear, and settings where the noise variables have lighter tails.
+For example, in future research, one could combine EASE with regression techniques to obtain the complete DAG structure, compute the residuals and then test them for the assumption of common tail indices.

+Another possible extension may consider multivariate time series data, where the temporal order of cause and effect could help to estimate causal relationships among variables, see, e.g.,~\citet{granger1969investigating}.
+Future work might study how to combine our approach with the Granger causality framework.
+For instance, one could first perform a Granger causality analysis, and then, apply EASE to the residuals of the vector autoregression model.
+For a careful study in this direction, it would also be necessary to investigate the statistical properties of the residuals.